Navyasri-21/Andhra-Healthcare-Data-Analysis/README.md

->Created a new column for displaying Area_type (for easier visulisation and to categorize the patients accord to Area)
->Created If statement on the Area_type.
+>Created a new column for displaying Area_type (for easier visulisation and to categorize the patients accord to Area) and Created If statement to find the Area_type.